andrewcamenga/andrewcamenga.com/content/journal/20200120-finding-a-place-to-stand.md

 But, whether by necessity or not, attempts to find or craft agreement fail.
 When resolution isn't possible, what is left?

-If there are no practical consequences,[^alpha] all that is necessarily left is noting the tension and letting things ride.
+If there are no practical consequences, all that is necessarily left is noting the tension and letting things ride.

 But, when there are practical consequences, what is left is choosing a place to stand.

-How you choose well a place to stand is[^beta] something I continue to ponder.
+How you choose well a place to stand is something I continue to ponder.
 Two phrases come immediately to mind each time I contemplate this topic.
 The first comes from Romans 14:5 when the author is talking about disputed matters.
 Here, he calls out

 > Let each one be fully convinced in his own mind.